 There is no address for P1 devices and more than one OSM can be connected, activated or not.
 Dropping the request line by connecting to ground is not allowed, to prevent short circuit.
 Modulating the request signal is not allowed.
 Data transfer will stop immediately after the request signal is dropped.

 The meter completes the data transfer within 8 seconds.

 All signals are compliant with TTL levels with max current Ih(max) = 30mA and voltage 30V.
-TTL signal level is +/-5mA and 5V.

 5.5.2.1.
 P1 port settings

 Parameters for P1 interface are set as: